Manchukuo: Economy

 Manchukuo experienced rapid economic growth.
 During the 1920s, the Japanese Army under the influence of the Wehrstaat (Defense State) theories popular with the Reichswehr had started to advocate their own version of the Wehrstaat, the totalitarian "national defense state" which would mobilize an entire society for war in peacetime.
-At least part of the reason why the Kwantung Army seized Manchuria in 1931 was to use it as a laboratory for creating an economic system geared towards the "national defense state"; colonial Manchuria offered up possibilities for the army carrying out drastic economic changes that were not possible in Japan.
+At least part of the reason the Kwantung Army seized Manchuria in 1931 was to use it as a laboratory for creating an economic system geared towards the "national defense state"; colonial Manchuria offered possibilities for the army to force drastic economic changes that were not possible in Japan.

 Industrial development in Manchukuo was accomplished with state planning and Japanese investment, prioritizing military build-up and heavy industry without an emphasis on profitability.

 From the beginning, the Army intended to turn Manchukuo into the industrial heartland of the empire.
 Economic planning in Manchukuo was influenced by Japanese observations of the Soviet approach to catch-up industrialization and reflected in Manchukuo's Five Year Plan for Heavy Industry.
 The development of industry in Manchukuo further influenced Japanese economic mobilization following the start of the Second Sino-Japanese War.

 The Zaibatsu were excluded from Manchukuo and all of the heavy industrial factories were built and owned by Army-owned corporations.
 In 1935, there was a change when the "reform bureaucrat" Nobusuke Kishi was appointed Deputy Minister of Industrial Development.
 Kishi persuaded the Army to allow the zaibatsu to invest in Manchukuo, arguing that having the state carry out the entire industrialization of Manchukuo was costing too much money.
 Kishi pioneered an elitist system where bureaucrats such as himself developed economic plans, which the zaibatsu had to then carry out.
 Kishi succeeded in marshaling private capital in a very strongly state-directed economy to achieve his goal of vastly increased industrial production while at the same time displaying utter indifference to the exploited Chinese workers toiling in Manchukuo's factories; the American historian Mark Driscoll described Kishi's system as a "necropolitical" system where the Chinese workers were literally treated as dehumanized cogs within a vast industrial machine.
 The system that Kishi pioneered in Manchuria of a state-guided economy where corporations made their investments on government orders later served as the model for Japan's post-1945 development, albeit not with same level of brutal exploitation as in Manchukuo.
 By the 1930s, Manchukuo's industrial system was among the most advanced making it one of the industrial powerhouses in the region.
 Manchukuo's steel production exceeded Japan's in the late 1930s.
 Many Manchurian cities were modernized during the Manchukuo era.

 Much of the country's economy was often subordinated to Japanese interests and, during the war, raw material flowed into Japan to support the war effort.
 Traditional lands were taken and redistributed to Japanese farmers with local farmers relocated and forced into collective farming units over smaller areas of land.
 Chinese workers were the target of pervasive discrimination.
 Japanese and Manchukuo authorities used Chinese prisoners of war for forced labor.